wongjas/delivery-tracker-app/README.md

-# Bolt for Python Template App
+# Delivery Tracker App Template

-This is a generic Bolt for Python template app used to build out Slack apps.
+This project uses the Bolt for Python template to build out a delivery tracker app.
+Since this app is used for educational purposes, you can find the progression of the app itself through git branches.
+There are total of 5 branches, step-1 through step-4, step-4 showing the final finished app.

+e.g. git checkout step-1

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).
 ## Installation